Risk management

 Read more

-The retail hearing care market is expected to grow over the medium/long-term, consistent with the aging of the population and the increased penetration of hearing solutions in the market thanks to the consumer’s increased healthcare awareness.
-This market is also still noticeably fragmented, but there has been some consolidation due to the vertical integration of hearing aid manufacturers and the expansion of market players (including Amplifon).
+The retail hearing care market is expected to grow over the medium/long-term, consistent with the aging of the population and the increased penetration of hearing solutions thanks to increased knowledge and the consumer’s greater healthcare awareness.
+This market is also still noticeably fragmented, but there has been some consolidation due to vertical integration of hearing aid manufacturers, expansion of market players (including Amplifon).
 It is possible, therefore, that competition could increase in the next few years.
+The Amplifon Group’s main competitors are the specialty retailers, which include the manufacturers of downstream integrated hearing aids, and non-specialty retailers (like optical chains, pharmacies and big box stores) which are generally low-cost providers currently found mainly in Australia, the Netherlands, USA, France and New Zealand.

 Political and regulatory environment